 You can take your own photographs of spots of concern to monitor changes.

 Spot Check patients have access to the online DermEngine system which records the location and appearance of atypical spots detected during examination.
 You can log in to DermEngine to view these photos and assess changes.
 If you wish, you can take your own photos and add them to your DermEngine records.

 - The MoleScope app for smart phone or iPod.
 It connects to your record in DermEngine, so you can see photos taken at Spot Check and add your own.

 - A lens attachment for your phone allowing you to take close-up photos.
-You can purchase the SkinScope attachment from Spot Check (provided free of charge if you have the Spot Check Comprehensive service).
+You can purchase the SkinScope attachment from Spot Check Clinic.
 Alternatively, the MoleScope camera is available online at molescope.com/product.

 - If you wish to ask a doctor’s opinion about a spot you’ve photographed, you can upload it using the DermEngine app and a Spot Check doctor will give you an opinion within 48 hours.
 (Note: A fee applies for this service.)

-See our Online Consulting page for more information about how to take photographs of ypur skin.
+See our Online Consulting page for more information about how to take photographs of your skin.